-The Council terminated the contracts of eight employees in 2022/23, incurring liabilities of £68,000.
+The Council terminated the contracts of eight employees in 2022/23, incurring liabilities of £68,000 (one employee in 2021/22, incurring liabilities of £2,000).

 18. Post-Employment Benefits

 International Accounting Standard 19 'Employee Benefits' (IAS 19) prescribes how pension costs and liabilities are to be disclosed in the financial statements.
 The standard requires employing organisations to account for postemployment benefits in the period in which they are committed to give them, even if the actual payment of these benefits will be many years in the future.
 The following notes are prepared in accordance with the code guidance on disclosure requirements in respect of IAS 19.